grafana/shared-workflows/README.md

 # shared-workflows
-A public-facing, centralized place to store reusable workflows used by Grafana Labs.
+A public-facing, centralized place to store reusable GitHub workflows used by Grafana Labs.